42xel/BAPL2/README.md

 ```
 r = (if a 2*a else b)
 ```
-means sensibly the same as, say, the following JavaScript code :
+means sensibly the same as, say, the following JavaScript snippet :
 ```js
 r = a ?
 2*a : b ;
 ```